 Choosing between Airbnb and Vrbo also depends on the region your properties are located.
 There are local regulations in some places that restrict listing on OTAs.
 Sometimes, the power of each platform varies from one region to another.
-In some areas in the world, Airbnb is more well known and has many more listings.
-Your properties get more exposure and coverage although offered in a more competitive market.
+In some areas in the world, Airbnb is better known and offers many more listings.
+Your properties get more exposure and coverage, although offered in a more competitive market.

 How About Listing on Both Airbnb and Vrbo?

 It is possible to list your property on both platforms as increasing your exposure is always recommended.
-However, by listing your properties in different places, you need to make sure that no overbookings are going to happen.
-In order to prevent overbooking, you should use a channel manager.
-A all-in-one property management software helps you synchronise the calendars to keep you away from overbookings.
+However, by listing your properties in different places, you need to make sure that no overbookings would happen.
+To prevent overbookings or double bookings, you should use a channel manager.
+An all-in-one property management software helps you synchronise the calendars to avoid such risks.

 How About Having a Direct Booking Website Instead?

-Imagine you paid no commissions to OTAs and could add to your bottom line, track your traffic through top analytic tools, and could use your income to expand your vacation rental business, wouldn’t you immediately act?
-All of these are possible if you get a Direct Booking Website and invest in what belongs to you!
+Imagine you paid no commissions to OTAs and could add to your bottom line, track your traffic through top analytic tools, and use your income to expand your vacation rental business, wouldn’t you immediately act?
+All of these are possible if you get a direct booking website and invest in what belongs to you!